twbs/bootstrap/site/content/docs/5.2/getting-started/download.md

 ## Source files

-Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+Precompile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) for compiling Sass source files into CSS files
 - [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing